 But!
 Is there a contradiction between playing and learning?
 I don’t think so.

 One thing I am convinced about is that kids will do what their parents do, not what the parents tell them to do.
 Kids normally love to mimic what you do, and that is one excellent way for them to learn new things.
 Don’t you agree?

 For you who want to read about Early Childhood Education and Care, I recommend reading the article 5 Great (and Timeless) Articles on Early Childhood Education.
 The five articles they have listed are about what the big deal is with it, the history of it, why the sooner the better is important, a little about theories and influences, and how to prepare your child for kindergarten.

-In Sweden, where I live, preschools follow the Curriculum for the preschool that Swedish National Agency for Education (Skolverket) has published.
-The curriculum is based on the results and recommendations of the research done within Early Childhood Education.
+In Sweden, where I live, preschools follow the Curriculum for the preschool that the Swedish National Agency for Education (Skolverket) has published.
+The curriculum is based on the results and recommendations of the research done in Early Childhood Education.